horacephair/horacephair.github.io/text.markdown

 * pants-free victory!
 * less vomit!
 * rian o'hara!
-* but several regulars stuck with newborns in the yukon of montana
+* but several regulars stuck with newborns in the yukon of montana manhattan

 ## IX
 * oh, oh my.